Milwaukee OG: The Wisconsin State Fair cream puff

 Cool, new things pop up every day in Brew City, but longtime players like Miller Brewing Company provide the original greatness (OG's) of this extraordinary place.

 If there's one food item that stands out above the rest at the Wisconsin State Fair, it's the iconic cream puff, a sweet treat which has been sold at the Fair every year since 1924.

 This towering dessert is comprised of a light, eggy dough (pâte à choux) that's baked until airy and golden, split in half and filled to the brim with a tower of whipped sweet cream.

 It's a creation that dates back to 1500s when a pastry chef working for Catherine de Medici's created the dessert for King Henry II.
 It would have been the ultimate of luxuries at that time, since fresh milk and cream were incredibly perishable.

-And the cream puff is truly the royal dessert of the Wisconsin State Fair where folks purchase 50 to 60 cream puffs per minute, consuming over 350,000 in just 11 days each year.
+And the cream puff is truly the royal dessert of the Wisconsin State Fair where folks purchase 50 to 60 cream puffs per minute, consuming an average of over 400,000 in just 11 days each year.
 And, just in case you're wondering, all of those puffs contain over 800 pounds of butter and more than a ton of whipping cream.
 They also weigh in at a whopping 550 calories, with about 45 grams of fat.